 Under fire mitigation and safety, there are three aspects to observe:

 - KEEP AISLE & EXITS CLEAR.
-In case of fire accidents, blocked aisles/cluttered aisles, and exits can make it difficult for employees to escape.
+In case of fire accidents, blocked aisles/cluttered aisles, and exits are major warehouse safety hazards by making it difficult for employees to escape.
 Ensure aisles and exits are clean to avoid casualties in case of fire breakouts.

 - RACK SPRINKLERS & FIRE EXTINGUISHERS: Ensure they’re placed in strategic locations where they’re easy to access.
 Be sure to maintain a regular checkup and maintenance plan to ensure the equipment is sufficiently maintained.